 ECC students, Kindergarten and Grade School students are expected to bring a lunch and drink for consumption during 11:45 a.m.-3:00 p.m. segments.
 Milk can be ordered through the school office.
-Due to COVID-19 mitigation strategies, updated milk policies are adjusted for the 2020-2021 school year and explained in depth in the BSS Re-Entry Document, July 2020.
-Further changes will be communicated in a timely manner to all families.
-A nutritious snack is provided during the Before School segment and after 3:00 p.m.
+A nutritious snack is provided during the after school segment.
 The snack menu is posted in each of the base rooms used by the Program.